EngqvistLab/tome_cool/README.md

 # dev_Tome_OGT
-Improve the prediction OGT of psychrophiles
+Improve the prediction of OGT on psychrophiles

 ### To do
 1. Update OGTs in our dataset with ones from Bowman